midhunkalarikkal/FullDomain/Notes/React.md

 ### `FRAMEWORK`  ###
 ========================
-A: A framework is a set of pre-written code that provides a structure for developing software applications.
-A library, on the other hand, is a collection of pre-written code that can be used to perform specific tasks.
+- A framework is a set of pre-written code that provides a structure for developing software applications.

-Frameworks are more opinionated than libraries, meaning they require you to follow specific patterns and conventions.
+- Frameworks are more structured than libraries, meaning they require developers to follow specific patterns and rules.

-It often calls your code at certain points (called **Inversion of Control**), meaning the framework has more control over how your application is organized and executed.
+- It often calls our code at certain points (called **Inversion of Control**), meaning the framework has more control over how our application is organized and executed.

 **Examples:** Angular, Django, Ruby